anionDev/gryLibrary/ReadMe.md

 ## License

-GRYLibrary is licensed under the terms of LGPL3.
+GRYLibrary is licensed under the terms of GRYL-1.1.
 The concrete license-text for the GRYLibrary can be found [here](https://raw.githubusercontent.com/anionDev/gryLibrary/master/License.txt).
+If all of your usecases for this product satisfy the conditions for ethical usage which are defined in the GRYL-1.1 but your company is not allowed to use this product due to too high sales then please contact the productowner for a commercial license.